pettersand/builder/devlog.md

 ## 15/01-24

 Refactoring data handling for step 1, and incorporating the file handling container.
+A bit back and forth on how to properly structure my data handling.
+Through trial and error I've realized that its integral to define a structure for data handling in cases where a field needs to render saved information, as well as seamlessly be editable and avoiding losing data, or overwriting data.

 ### Worked On:
 1. FileOptions.svelte
 2. ProgramNotes
     - Refactor to new structure
+3. More brainstorming on data handling
+    - Need to structure handling of data handling of editable fields
+    - Emphasis on reusability and uniformity across the app

+### Next Session:
+- Clearly define new structure for dual data handling
+- Update DataHandling.md docs to reflect change

 ## 14/01-24